Jump to

 Consider for example the principle of a solution found by a random process

-That is, any problem that is solved using a random process, the random process will tend to repeat the random discovery of the simple solutions, more often than repeating the random discovery of the complex solutions
+The random process will tend to repeat the random discovery of the simple solutions

 If our universe was created by a random process, then the principle should apply to our universe